 Office Macros are basically small bits of code written in Visual Basic (VBA), that allow you to carry out select repetitive tasks.
-They are useful by themselves, but many a times malware writers misuse this functionality to introduce malware into your computer system.
+They are useful by themselves, but many times malware writers misuse this functionality to introduce malware into your computer system.

 Microsoft has disabled the Macro functioning by default.
 It has now set the default settings in Office to Disable all macros with notification.
-That is, no macro would run in the Microsoft Word until you allow it to run, since the files now open in Protected View.
+That is, no macro would run in Microsoft Word until you allow it to run, since the files are now open in Protected View.

-Read: How to remove macro virus.
+Read: How to remove Macro virus.

-Office 2016 provides a Group Policy setting that enables you to block macros from running in Word, Excel and PowerPoint files from the Internet.
+Office provides a Group Policy setting that enables you to block macros from running in Word, Excel and PowerPoint files from the Internet.
 By default, macros in Word, Excel and PowerPoint files are enabled according to the macro warning setting.
 Files are identified as coming from the Internet based on the zone information added to the file by the Attachment Execution Service (AES).
 AES adds zone information to files that are downloaded by Outlook, Internet Explorer, and some other applications.
 Use the following guidelines to determine how to configure this setting if you want to block macros on Word, Excel and PowerPoint files from the Internet.

 To enable this policy setting, Run gpedit.msc and navigate to the following setting:

-User configuration > Administrative templates > Microsoft Word 2016 > Word options > Security > Trust Center.
+User configuration > Administrative templates > Microsoft Word > Word options > Security > Trust Center.